Mahboobeh-sayadiyan/LLM-models-playground/README.md

-# LLM-models-playground
+# LLM-models-playground 🚀

+Welcome to a fun and experimental Python project for playing around with LLM models!

+This is a playground where you can experiment everythings.
+Feel free to explore, contribute, and if you have any questions or suggestions, don't hesitate to reach out!

+---

-This is a Python project for experimenting with LLM models.
+This project is designed for experimenting with various LLM models and related tools.

 ## Prerequisites